 Yet my sons were born with a passion to learn those skills, so we found opportunities for them to learn from other people.
 In turn, as a family, we have learned where I meat comes from.
 I have been on hunts with them and turned my kitchen into a meatpacking plant when they come home with a deer.
 Now, 90% of the meat we eat is harvested by my 16- and 13-year-old sons.
 I never would have imagined that for my family.
 Ever.
 Yet, we were open to the opportunity of helping our sons learn more about what they were interested in, and that’s what happened naturally.

 We do raise chickens in our suburban neighborhood too, but when they stopped laying eggs, they became lawn ornaments.
-I can’t bear to put them in the stew pot.
-I am too tenderhearted.
-I now run an old lady home for wayward chickens.
+I am too tenderhearted to put them in the stew pot.
+So, I now run an old lady home for wayward chickens.